 Ask yourself, “What are the 2-3 things I can do right now to improve my business?”
 Allow yourself the chance to make gradual yet consistent progress by focusing on what will deliver the biggest results.

-A strategy that I adopted from Steph @ Fizzle, during her Courage + Clarity Challenge, was to get one of those good old steno notebooks, and make a list of absolutely everything I need to do down one side.
+A strategy that I adopted from Steph Crowder, during her Courage + Clarity Challenge, was to get one of those good old steno notebooks, and make a list of absolutely everything I need to do down one side.
 It’s such a release to get everything down!
 Then, you think about each day of the week, and map only 2-3 things that you NEED to do each day, to that day.
 It’s a great way to clear the overwhelm!

 Entrepreneurship tends to come with a hefty side-portion of self-doubt.
 There’s always someone doing better to compare ourselves with.
 Over time, questions like “Am I good enough?” turn into “Will I be found out and exposed?”

 The only way the fear gets addressed is to first recognise it and then talk about it.
 Find a coach or a group of entrepreneurs to talk to.

 There’s no hiding the fact that this is the fear that I suffer from the most.
 But I’ve been very fortunate to have great cheerleaders around me.
 My team at SensoBaby and Family Gems both know about my weakness, and regularly stroke my ego haha!